mudita/MuditaOS/README.md

 ## Documentation

-For everything that you need to kickstart your development environment please go to the [Documentation](./doc/) folder on Github.
+For everything you need to kickstart your development environment please go to the [Documentation](./doc/README.md) on GitHub.

 A fully detailed documentation can be build locally using [Doxygen](https://www.doxygen.nl/index.html).